-I know that there are numerous proposals that many Members of Congress and President Bush has put forth to help ease the financial burdens of financing longterm care.
-Many of these are bipartisan ideas, and have a lot of merit, such as providing a tax deduction for long-term care premiums, giving employees the opportunity to purchase group long-term care insurance policies through their cafeteria plans, and offering tax credits to help qualifying caregiving families pay for supplies, home improvements and other services so vital to keeping a loved one at home.
+I know that there are numerous proposals that many Members of Congress and President Bush has put forth to help ease the financial burdens of financing long-term care.
+Many of these are bipartisan ideas, and have a lot of merit, such as providing a tax deduction for long-term care premiums, giving employees the opportunity to purchase group long-term care insurance policies through their cafeteria plies, home improvements and other services so vital to keeping a loved one at home. plans, and offering tax credits to help qualifying caregiving families pay for sup-